GrahamCampbell/Laravel-GitHub/README.md

 // the alternative connection is the other example provided in the default config GitHub::connection('alternative')->api('me')->emails()->add('foo@bar.com');

-// now we can see that new email address in the list of all the user's emails GitHub::connection('alternative')->api('me')->emails()->all();
+// now we can see the new email address in the list of all the user's emails GitHub::connection('alternative')->api('me')->emails()->all();
 ```